 Support for Disability, Dyslexia and Mental Health

-Disabled students make up over 30% of Writtle University College (WUC) student population.
+Disabled students make up over 30% of the total Writtle University College (WUC) student population.
 The institution works hard to provide an accessible and inclusive environment, where diversity is celebrated and disabled students are not disadvantaged by their disability.
 The Student Wellbeing and Inclusion Service supports a diverse group of students.
 Our aim is to help you reach your full potential in your academic studies and have a full and enjoyable student experience at WUC.

 Who do we support?